 He carried on the Bees good form to achieve promotion to the Championship before then reaching the play-off semi-finals in his first full season at the helm in 2014/15.

-Despite his success with Brentford, Warburton departed for Scottish giants Rangers in June 2015, successfully guiding the club back into the Premiership as well as winning the Scottish Challenge Cup.
+Despite his success with Brentford, Warburton departed for Scottish giants Rangers in June 2015, successfully guiding the club back into the Premiership as well as winning the Scottish Challenge Cup before leaving his role in February 2017.

-He returned to management with Nottingham Forest in March 2017 and helped keep Forest in the second tier on goal difference but was sacked after just nine months in charge in December that same year.
+He returned to management with Nottingham Forest just one month later and helped keep Forest in the second tier on goal difference but was sacked after just nine months in charge in December that same year.

 With QPR, Warburton has managed 52 games recording 18 wins, 11 draws and 23 defeats.